blackbhc/refactor/README.md

   - `region_shape` = `box`: the region is a cube with side length $L=$ `region_size`, and stretched along the
     $z$-axis with $L_z=$ `axis_ratio` $\times$ `region_size`.
-- <a id="align_bar"></a>`align_bar`: whether rotate the coordinates to align the $x$-axis to the bar major axis after recentering the target particles.
+- <a id="align_bar"></a>`align_bar`: whether rotate the coordinates to align the $x$-axis to the bar major axis after recentering target particles.
 This is only done when the bar is detected (see in `bar_threshold`).
   It's may be useful to align the bar major axis to the $x$-axis for some analysis or visualization.
 Note that if this option is activated then the `bar_major_axis` and `sbar` will be automatically activated in the `Model` section, and the `recenter` in `Pre` section should be switched on otherwise the program will